nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 To draw reader's attention to specific things of interest, use the admonition extension

 !!! warning
-    This is an example of a admonition block
+    This is an example of an admonition block

 The syntax for this the block above is

     !!! warning
-        This is an example of a admonition block
+        This is an example of an admonition block

 `warning` is the style of the box, and also used by default as the title.
 To add a custom title, add the title after the style in quotation marks.

-    !!! warning "This is a block with a custom title" This is an example of a admonition block
+    !!! warning "This is a block with a custom title" This is an example of an admonition block

 The following styles are available